|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Few mixed drinks are as easy as the popular screwdriver.
-It is not only an essential drink that everyone should know and one of the best brunch drinks.
+Few mixed drinks are as easy as the screwdriver.
+It's an essential drink recipe that everyone should know and one of the best brunch drinks.
 While it's incredibly simple, the screwdriver also lends itself to experimentation and improvement.

-The screwdriver is, quite simply, vodka and orange juice.
+The screwdriver is nothing more than vodka and orange juice.
 There is no mystery to it or secret ingredients to worry about.
 All you need to do is pour a shot of vodka and fill your glass with OJ.
 However, there are some little things that you can do that will improve your screwdriver or add a fun spark to an otherwise ordinary drink.